alexanderconstancio/NewsAppLivefrontCodeChallenge/README.md

 # News!
 LivefrontCodeChallenge

 This app uses the NYT API to fetch and display popular aticles.
-Filter between popular articles today, last 7 days, and last 30 days.
+You can filter between popular articles today, last 7 days, and last 30 days.
-Uses SwiftSoup to scrape the article body and display on the details page.
+I use SwiftSoup to scrape the article body and display on the details page so no account is required.

 - Tested using Unit test for API links and keys.
 UItesting done for buttons and gestures.

-- Leak check performed with instruments
+- Leak check performed with instruments.

 Features:
 - Modern UI adabtable to light and dark mode.